rosairekota/gestion-pharmacie/README.md

 # gestion-pharmacie

- Dans petit projet, j'ai utilisé les differents patterns: FACTORY, DAO, MVC, Singleton
+Discover in this project the differnts patterns: FACTORY, DAO, MVC, Singleton with JAVA